-Sakonnet Preservation is committed to upholding its legal and community obligations in order to preserve each and every conservation easement it accepts.
-The Association monitors each of its conserved properties annually.
+Stewardship is the careful and responsible management of the land, and its natural resources, entrusted in our care.
+Sakonnet Preservation is committed to upholding its legal and community obligations in order to preserve every property it accepts.

-Conservation easements are given in perpetuity, and our organization pledges to monitor, defend, and enforce the conservation terms in a consistent and timely manner.
-This is the promise that Sakonnet Preservation makes to each and every donor or land owner.
+Conservation easements are given in perpetuity, and we pledge to monitor, defend, and enforce the conservation terms in a consistent and timely manner.
+This is the promise that Sakonnet Preservation makes to every donor or landowner.